nwheels-io/NWheels/README.md

 Excited?
 We'd like having you onboard!

 Community is a vital part of the NWheels project.
-Here we are building a welcoming and friendly ecosystem for contributors.
+Here we are building a welcoming and friendly ecosystem for expertise sharing and contribution.

-Please make yourself familiar with our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Where to start

+1. Please make yourself familiar with our [Code of Conduct](CODE_OF_CONDUCT.md).
-1. Run the demo
+1. Run the demo (if you haven't already done that)
 1. Carefully read our [Contribution Guidelines](CONTRIBUTING.md).
-1. Join our team on Slack:
-   - Send an email with subject `Join NWheels team` to [team@nwheels.io](mailto:nwheels.io).
-You will receive back an email from Slack with join link and instructions.
-1. Read our [Roadmap](docs/Wiki/roadmap.md).
-Look through **Contribution Areas** section and choose areas you're interested in contributing to.
-1. Start from resolving some issues, preferably those labeled  `beginners-friendly`.
+   - Follow instructions in the [First-timers section](CONTRIBUTING.md#first-timers-read-here)
 1. Please feel free to communicate your thoughts and reach out for help.

 # Current Status